connellyj/graphicsClass/Physics/README.txt

 - 1010mainChild.c: This is an example of physics integration in the scene graph when a physics body is the child of just a geometry.
 This setup results in more realstic behavior.
 Use the arrow keys to translate the sphere around in the scene.
-- 1020mainJoints.c: Shows examples of each of the 4 different joint types.
+- 1020mainJoints.c: Shows examples of the hinge, ball, and slider joints.
+The red objects in the scene represent the location of the joints the objects are rotating/moving around.
+Press 'O' to change the force direction on the hinge joint (takes a little while to respond), and 'P' to change the direction on the slider.
 - 1010physics.c: The most recent version of our API.

 ODE Installation Insturctions: